eschweitzer78/gps-design-systems-lwc/README.md

 ## Structure

 * sfGpsDs is the folder for code that is reusable across individual design systems supported by this repo and sfdx project
-* sfGpsDsAuNsw is the folder for code and assets pertaining to the Design System of New South Wales, Australia
+* sfGpsDsAuNsw is the folder for code and assets pertaining to the Design System of New South Wales, Australia; check the [documentation web site](https://nsw.dsforce.dev)
-* sfGpsDsAuNswS is the folder for code and assets pertaining to the specific Design System of Service NSW, New South Wales, Australia
+* sfGpsDsAuNswS is the folder for code and assets pertaining to the specific Design System of Service NSW, New South Wales, Australia; check the [documentation website](https://nsws.dsforce.dev)

 ## Installing beta versions using Unlocked Packages